warrench/dysart/README.md

 and the lab workflow become more clear.
 The exact relationship to Labber and Labber Quantum is also an open question, but one probably not worth resolving until there is more substance here.

+Note that many features in this package depend on using python 3.
+The configuration script will attempt to use python 3.7.

 ## (Semi-)stable features

 ### Config script